-In February 2022, we established a registered "at-the-market" facility for the sale of up to \$400.0 million of shares of common stock from time to time by entering into an equity distribution agreement with Goldman Sachs & Co.
-LLC, Leerink Partners LLC (formerly SVB Securities LLC) and Cantor Fitzgerald & Co. as sales agents.
-To date, no shares have been sold under the equity distribution agreement.
+In February 2025, we established a registered "at-the-market" facility for the potential future sale of up to \$400.0 million of shares of common stock from time to time by entering into an equity distribution agreement with Goldman Sachs & Co.
+LLC and Leerink Partners LLC as sales agents.
+The previous equity distribution agreement and related "at-the-market" facility entered into in February 2022 was terminated in February 2025.
+To date, no shares have been sold under either equity distribution agreement.
+All sales under the current equity distribution agreement are conditioned upon satisfaction of customary closing conditions.

-Pursuant to our collaboration and research funding agreements with Takeda, Sanofi, Biogen and an unrelated third party, through June 30, 2024 we have received upfront, option and milestone payments of \$115.0 million, \$225.0 million, \$565.0 million and \$12.5 million, respectively, and have also received \$45.8 million and \$16.2 million of gross cost sharing reimbursements from Takeda and Biogen, respectively, and received \$13.7 million in specified reimbursements from Sanofi.
+Through March 31, 2025, we have received \$115.0 million, \$225.0 million, \$565.0 million and \$25.0 million, pursuant to our collaboration and research and development funding agreements with Takeda, Sanofi, Biogen and an unrelated third party, respectively.
+These payments include upfront, option and milestone payments.
+Additionally, we have received \$50.0 million and \$16.2 million in gross cost sharing reimbursements from Takeda and Biogen, respectively, and received \$13.7 million in specified reimbursements from Sanofi.